 Hey, I'm Jess!

-Jessica Schnier is a trail runner who enjoys a sprinkle of road races now and again.
-She is a lifelong runner and began trail running in 2017.
-Originally from the flatlands of Iowa, Jessica now lives in San Diego, California.
+My name is Jessica Schnier, and I am a trail runner who enjoys a sprinkle of road races now and again.
+I'm a lifelong runner and began trail running in 2017.
+I live in San Diego, California, but am originally from the flatlands of Iowa.

-Jessica's background is in scientific research and education - she has a B.S. in Biology & Environmental Science and a Master's in Science Education.
-While at Iowa State, Jessica was a Women's Captain of the Iowa State University Running Club for 2 years, where her main jobs were to co-create training plans and lead training runs while also creating an inclusive environment for women on the team.
+My background is in scientific research and education.
+While at Iowa State, I was a Women's Captain of the Iowa State University Running Club for 2 years, where my main jobs were to co-create training plans and lead training runs while also creating an inclusive environment for women on the team.

 Coaching Philosophy